The ceremony will start promptly at 9 a.m.

 To be eligible, you must be:

-Fill out the application form below and submit the following documents to the CAS Dean’s Office via Dropbox:
+Fill out the application form below and submit the following documents to the College of Arts & Sciences Dean’s Office via Qualtrix:

-The deadline for undergraduate student speaker applications is Monday, April 9.
-The deadline for graduate student speaker applications is Friday, April 13.
+The deadline for undergraduate and graduate student speaker applications is Monday, April 1, 2019.

 After reviewing applications, a selection committee will invite several finalists to audition by delivering a draft speech.
-These auditions will be held on Tuesday, April 24, from 12:15–1:30 p.m. and Thursday, April 26, from 3:30–4:30 p.m.
+Audition specifics (date, time, location) will be announced at a later date.

-If you have questions, please contact Leanne Dwyer.
+If you have questions, please contact Kassandra McCarthy.

 Please note: Students may apply for both Commencement Student Singer & Student Speaker however they will only be allowed to accept one of these positions.